General Funding Guidelines

 Southwestern University is a tax-exempted institution, therefore taxes should not be included in the budget narrative.

-If you will use your personal vehicle, calculate your vehicle expense by multiplying the total number of miles you will drive by the IRS standard mileage rate ($0.575/mile for 2020).
+If you will use your personal vehicle, calculate your vehicle expense by multiplying the total number of miles you will drive by the IRS standard mileage rate ($0.67/mile for 2024).
 If you do not own the vehicle, estimate your fuel expense and enter that amount.
 Regardless of vehicle ownership, include estimated parking expenses.

-If you are selected to receive a S.A.F.E. grant:
+If you are selected to receive a Sustainability grant:

 You will be contacted by a member of the Sustainability Committee if your project is selected.
-You will then work with Melissa Williamson to arrange the disbursal of your funds.
+You will then work with the Business Office to arrange the disbursal of your funds.
 Please note the following policies:

 The Committee will prepay as many items on your budget as possible.
 For most items that cannot be prepaid, you must bring receipts for reimbursement.
 Mileage is an exception to this policy; no receipts are required.
 Instead, you must submit the total number of miles driven.

 You will be required to submit a summary report at the conclusion of your project.
-This report could take several forms, including, but not limited to campus presentation, journal entry, written report, etc. Reports should be sent to Veronica Johnson.
+This report could take several forms, including, but not limited to campus presentation, journal entry, written report, etc. Reports should be sent to the Sustainability Committee co-chairs.